typelead/eta/README.md

 ```
 This will do a fresh install, recompiling all the core libraries with the most recent compiler.

 If you have existing CabalVM projects, make sure you run ```cabalvm clean``` inside each project before proceeding with your normal development so that CabalVM recognizes the updated libraries.
+If you are experiencing errors even after that, you can try deleting `~/.cabalvm` and running `cabalvm update`.

 ### Method 2: Docker